James Rosemond

-James Rosemond (born February 5 1965), often known as Jimmy Henchman or sometimes Jimmy Henchmen, is an American former entertainment record executive and convicted criminal.
+James Rosemond (born February 5 1965), often known as Jimmy Henchman or sometimes Jimmy Henchmen, is an American former music manager and convicted criminal.

 Early life

 Rosemond was born in 1965, in Harlem, New York and grew up in Flatbush, Brooklyn, New York, in an apartment complex called Vanderveer Gardens.
 His parents migrated from Haiti in the 1960s.
 They divorced when he was young, leaving his mother to raise five children alone.